-The Company applies IFRS 11 to all joint arrangements.
-Under IFRS 11, investments in joint arrangements are classified as either joint operations or joint ventures, depending on the contractual rights and obligations of each investor.
-VivoPower has assessed the nature of its joint arrangement and determined it to be a joint venture, which is accounted for using the equity method.
+The Company applies IFRS 11 - Joint Arrangements to all joint arrangements.
+Under IFRS 11 - Joint Arrangements, investments in joint arrangements are classified as either joint operations or joint ventures, depending on the contractual rights and obligations of each investor.
+VivoPower has assessed the nature of its joint arrangements and determined them to be a joint venture, which is accounted for using the equity method.